 Applied physicists have a different view on the world around us.
 Physical phenomena turn into challenges, fascinating questions to investigate and analyze.
 But as an applied physicist you go one step further, by applying your knowledge of these phenomena in new technological developments.
 For example, think of:

 - even faster data traffic

 The Master's program in Applied Physics trains you to become Master of Science in Applied Physics (MSc).
-You develop a great expertise in the field of physical phenomena, new technologies and measurement methods.
-The extensive practical experience that you gain during your training is useful for finding a job.
+You develop great expertise in the field of physical phenomena, novel experimental and computational tools, and leading technologies.
+The extensive and unique practical experience that you gain during your training is particularly useful for finding a job.